Gad/social/HOWTO.md

 ip:port/v1/swagger/index.html

 Note : the `pre_cmd` field in the .air.toml needs to be filled with  `["make gen-docs"]` and the Makefile gen-docs entry  needs to be set accordingly.

+## Tips

++ In order to test graceful shutdown via SIGINT, the .air.toml needs to be modified with : send_interrupt = true and kill_delay = "10s"